Olmsted County and Rochester Salvation Army assistance programs.

 For more information, call 507-529-4100.
 Some of the specialty clinics that are on site include general medical, Pediatrics, Psychiatry and psychology, Eye Care, and even Smoking cessation workshops.
 More care can be offered as well if needed.

 Good Samaritan and Salvation Army dental care is also for the under-insured.
 Local dentists from the Olmsted County area take part in this service.
 In some cases, the patient will need to pay a portion of the bills that would be due for any emergency dental care.
 Services include Extractions, X-Rays, cleanings and more.
 The clinic also provides service to patients that are covered by BluePlus, Medical Assistance, or U-Care.
+Find a list of other local Minnesota free dental clinics.

 For more information or to apply for any Salvation Army programs, the Service Center is at 20 NE First Ave., Rochester, Minnesota 55906.
 Call 507-288-3663 for intake.